SathyaBhat/talks-slides/automated-failover-route53/slides/slides.md

 - Multiple records associated with a domain
 - Each record is associated with a Geographic location
+  - A default location needs to be provided if location is not available
   - Traffic distribution is based on user of the Geo
   - Geo targeting can be traffic from continents or countries
 - Add health checks to skip unhealthy targets!